Carbon capture technologies

 A flowchart illustrating the chemical looping combustion carbon capture process.
 It begins with an air reactor (oxidiser) receiving air and producing N₂, connected to a fuel reactor (reducer) that uses MeOₓ and Me₂O, producing CO₂ + H₂O.
 The fuel reactor receives fuel (gas) and the process ends with a condensation unit outputting CO₂.

-Simplified chemical looping carbon capture process adapted from Energistyrelsen2024.
+Simplified chemical looping carbon capture process adapted from Danish Energy Agency2024.

 Direct air capture